OUR MISSION

 Faculty Director

-Dr. Marianno is an Assistant Professor of educational policy and leadership and Faculty Director of the UNLV Center for Research, Evaluation, and Assessment (CREA).
+Dr. Marianno is an Associate Professor of educational policy and leadership and Faculty Director of the UNLV Center for Research, Evaluation, and Assessment (CREA).
 Marianno’s research focuses on the consequences of education policy change for educational governance and student outcomes with a substantive focus on local, state, and federal teacher policy.
 His work has appeared in several policy journals including Economics of Education Review, Policy Studies Journal, Educational Policy, and AERA Open.
 He has provided expert opinion to media outlets like Education Week, The74, NPR, and Time.
 He graduated with his Ph.D. in urban education policy from the University of Southern California (USC).
 He also holds master’s degrees in sociology and economics from Brigham Young University and USC, respectively.

 Mark Spinrad, Ph.D.